-Quite frequently, parties to a contract will agree on a sum which is to be paid on breach of contract by either of the parties.
+Quite frequently, parties to a contract will agree on a sum that is to be paid on breach of contract by either of the parties.
 It is quite common for the deposit to be agreed on as the amount to be forfeited if a breach of contract occurs by the contract not going ahead.

 If the amount agreed on by the parties represents a genuine pre-estimate of what is likely to be the loss suffered on breach of contract, then the courts will endorse this agreement.
 It should be noted that if the actual loss owing from the breach of contract is more than the amount agreed on originally, then the party suffering the breach will have to forego the amount by which the actual loss exceeds the pre-estimate.
 On the other hand, if the amount of damages owing from the breach is less than the amount agreed on, the party in breach of contract will still have to pay the amount agreed on.

 If the amount agreed on takes the form of a penalty for breach of contract, rather than a genuine pre-estimate of loss, the courts will restrict the person suffering the breach to their actual loss and will not enforce the penalty.
 The actual loss may be more or less than the amount agreed on.